AliceO2Group/analysis-framework/hyperloop.md

 The _Service wagons_ are wagons which are dependencies to other wagons.
 They are created by experts, and you can add it as a dependency to your wagon in [edit wagon](#editwagon).

-For the users, in the _My Analyses_ page, there is a read only view of the _Service Analyses_ available on the top of the page.
+* For the users, in the _My Analyses_ page, there is a read only view of the _Service Analyses_ available on the top of the page.
-For the experts, if you need to create _Service wagons_, you need to have an analysis with the project type _O2 Hyperloop Service Wagons (OHSW)_ which can be [created in JIRA](#joinanalysis).
+* For the experts, if you need to create _Service wagons_, you need to have an analysis with the project type _O2 Hyperloop Service Wagons (OHSW)_ which can be [created in JIRA](#joinanalysis).
 Once the analysis is created, you can [add a new wagon](#addwagon) inside of the analysis available in _My Analyses_.

 ## <a name="pullrequest"></a>Relation of pull requests

+When creating or enabling wagons, you can use a pull request instead of a package tag.
+By doing this, you don't need to wait until your code has been merged and released in a package tag.

+1. [Adding a new wagon](#addwagon): You can create a wagon with your unmerged or unreleased workflow.
+If the workflow is not available, add manually the configuration of the wagon, and subwagons if needed.
+You can synchronize the wagon's configuration once the package tag that includes your pull request has been released.
+2. [Enabling a wagon in a dataset](#enablewagon): If you need to enable your wagon with workflow that is unmerged or unreleased, use a `Future tag based on pull request`.
+There is a list of the latest merged and unmerged pull requests available in the system, you can see the pull request number and description.
+Select the _pull request tag_ and enable the wagon in a dataset.
+By doing this, the wagon will be queued to test, and the test will begin once the _pull request_ has been merged to a package tag, and the package tag is released.
+And then, if the test is successful, it'll be composed in a train with the latest package tag available.